Are you an absolute beginner in the Irish language? Are you dedicated to learning to speak some Gaeilge?

-With Bitesize Irish, you get to learn to speak Irish in easy Bitesize portions.
+With Bitesize Irish, you get to learn to speak Irish in easy Bitesize portions at your own pace.

-If you'd like to jump into learning to speak Irish today, click here to start your free trial of the learning program.
+If you'd like to jump into learning to speak Irish today, click here to start your free Taster membership of the learning program.
 No obligation.

 This is an approximate pronunciation of the phrase: